pierrebeaucamp/athena/pages/trying-to-demystify-K-Q-KDB.md

 {:[x<2;1;_f[x-1]+_f[x-2]]}[14]
 ```

-Notice how this is only able to calculate the 14th fibonacci number in
+Notice how this is only able to calculate the 14th Fibonacci number in
 5 milliseconds.
 Or in other words: K really doesn't like recursion.
 Ouch.
 This
 is a pretty large restriction for a LISP-like language.